-Fire suppression systems and equipment are included in each Project powerhouses and building.
-In addition, Licensee maintains a vegetation free defense zone of about 40 feet around each Project facility, excluding recreation facilities.
-The Forest Service, which maintains the New Bullards Bar Recreation Area facilities, controls vegetation in the area to minimize the risk of wildfires due to recreation.
+Fire suppression systems and equipment are included in each Project powerhouse and building.
+In addition, Licensee maintains a vegetation-free defense zone of about 40 feet around each above-ground Project facility, excluding recreation facilities.
+The Forest Service, which maintains the New Bullards Bar Recreation Area facilities, controls vegetation in the area to minimize the risk of wildfires due to recreational activities.

 Licensee adheres to local, State, and federal rules and regulations and best management practices during work.
-For instance, when working in Forest Service-managed land, Licensee's staff has access to axes, saws, shovels, and radios to fight relatively small fires.
-If work includes burning debris, Licensee obtains necessary permits and approvals from the appropriate agency, which may require Licensee to have specialized equipment on-site and restrict burning to specify times of the year.
+For instance, when working in Forest Service-managed land, Licensee's staff has access to axes, saws, and shovels to fight relatively small fires.
+If work includes burning debris, Licensee obtains necessary permits and approvals from the appropriate agency, which may require Licensee to have specialized equipment on-site and restrict burning to specific times of the year.